 CORNELL - MEASURE OF AMERICA

-Measure of America is seeking up to two interns for summer 2019 to assist in researching, writing, and producing papers, reports, and online tools.
-This is a great opportunity for someone who wants to participate in the development of future MOA reports and other products, be an integral member of a small, dynamic team, and gain practical experience in translating data and research into accessible documents for non-academic audiences—while honing his or her research and writing skills in the process.
-The minimum time commitment is three months part-time (in the range of 20-25 hours per week) or two months full-time (35-40 hours per week).
-To learn what projects interns have been involved in check out this article!
+Measure of America (MOA) is seeking an undergraduate summer intern from Cornell University to assist in researching, writing, and producing papers, reports, and online tools.
+MOA is a New York City-based research center that provides easy-to-use yet methodologically sound tools that measure what matters for human well-being, freedom, and opportunity.
+This is a great opportunity for someone who wants to participate in the development of future products, be an integral member of a small, dynamic team, and gain practical experience in translating data and research into accessible documents for non-academic audiences—while honing research and writing skills in the process.
+In addition to learning how to interpret and compile data on a broad range of health, education, and well-being statistics, previous interns have had the opportunity to publish blog posts, work on projects with community organizations, and collaborate with local journalists to help them measure what matters in their communities.

 The Social Science Research Council (SSRC) is an independent, not-for-profit research organization founded in 1923.
 Based in Brooklyn, NY, SSRC nurtures new generations of social scientists, fosters innovative research, and mobilizes necessary knowledge on important public issues.
 SSRC pursues its mission by working with practitioners, policymakers, and academic researchers in the social sciences, related professions, and the humanities and natural sciences.
 With partners around the world, they build interdisciplinary and international networks, link research to practice and policy, strengthen individual and institutional capacities for learning, and enhance public access to information.

 Measure of America is an initiative of SSRC.
 Through this initiative, they seek to provide easy-to-use yet methodologically sound tools that measure what matters for human well-being, freedom, and opportunity.
-Through human development reports, thematic briefs, and interactive online maps and data visualization tools, SSRC works with partners to breathe life into numbers, using data to create compelling narratives that foster understanding of inequalities and build support for people-centered policies.
-Their work is grounded in a strong conceptual framework, Amartya Sen’s capabilities approach.
+Through human development reports, thematic briefs, and interactive online maps and data visualization tools, MOA works with partners to breathe life into numbers, using data to create compelling narratives that foster understanding of inequalities and build support for people-centered policies.

 Duties for this internship, to be performed under the supervision of program staff, include a diverse range of tasks, the exact mix of which will be determined based on the intern’s skills and interests.
 The chief areas of work are:

-Applicants must be advanced undergraduates in the social sciences, human rights, public policy, or international affairs and must have:
+Applicants must be advanced undergraduates in statistics, the social sciences, human rights, public policy, international affairs, or something similar and must have:

-Please send a letter of interest, a resume (please list GPA and relevant courses), and one writing sample (maximum 5 pages) as a single pdf to: firstname.lastname@example.org.
-Please include “MOA Intern Application 2019” in the subject field.
-Cornell’s Center for the Study of Inequality will screen applicants and direct finalists to SSRC for final selection.
+Please send a letter of interest, a resume (please list GPA and relevant courses), and one writing sample (maximum 5 pages) as a single PDF to: firstname.lastname@example.org.
+Please include “MOA Intern Application 2022” in the subject field.

 The Social Science Research Council Is An Equal Opportunity Employer.